chiefmikey/the-myspace/README.md

 # **The Myspace**

-A resurrection of the previously popular social networking platform

 ## 2007 called, it wants its Myspace profile back

 Close your eyes.
 Do you hear that?
 It's the sound of a million keyboards